ddcroft73/api-logger/readme.md

 - INFO
 - ERROR
-- WARNING
+- WARN(ING)
 - DEBUG
-- LOGIN (New: I Feel the need to log every login attempt.)
+- LOGIN (New: I Feel the need to log every login attempt, but I am still adding this.)

 It is up to the programmer where to use these and it just marks the logs and organizes them.